-Full-time transfer or technical students: Students who take 12 or more semester hours of day classes are considered full-time and pay a matriculation fee of \$130.00.
+Full-time transfer or technical students: Students who take 12 or more semester hours of day classes are considered full-time and pay a matriculation fee of \$130.00

-Full-time vocational students: Cost per semester is \$152 plus books (Practical Nursing and Surgical Technician students pay only a total fee of \$152 for the full programs).
-George County Occupational Center applies this cost as well as the three campuses.
+Full-time vocational students: Cost per semester is \$152 plus books.
+(Practical Nursing and Surgical Technician students pay only a total fee of \$152 for the full programs).